How is the cytoskeleton linked to adherens junctions?

 By Management|2024-03-15T16:09:08+08:00Nov 30th, 2023|Categories: MBInfo, Mechanosignaling|Comments Off on What is the role of cadherin and nectin recruitment in adherens junction assembly?

-What is the role of adaptor proteins in the stabilization and function of core adherens junction components?
+What is the role of the cytoskeleton in the regulation of cell-cell adhesions?

 What are cell-matrix adhesions?